 Garnishment Time Limits in Florida

-Florida’s garnishment statute imposes strict time limits on every party involved in a garnishment proceeding.
-A writ of garnishment against a bank account automatically dissolves if the creditor fails to file a motion for final judgment within six months.
-The debtor must file a Claim of Exemption or a motion to dissolve within tight deadlines or risk losing the right to contest the garnishment entirely.
-Courts have consistently held that these deadlines must be strictly followed, and judges have very little discretion to waive them regardless of the circumstances.
+Florida’s garnishment statute imposes strict procedural deadlines on every party in a garnishment case.
+A writ of garnishment against a bank account automatically dissolves if the creditor fails to act within six months.
+The debtor must respond within 20 days or risk losing the right to contest the freeze.
+Courts enforce these deadlines rigidly, and judges have almost no discretion to waive them regardless of the circumstances.

-Understanding the full set of garnishment deadlines is critical for both creditors and debtors.
-A creditor who misses a single procedural deadline can lose access to frozen funds.
-A debtor who fails to respond in time may forfeit otherwise valid exemptions.
+Every deadline in Chapter 77 is mandatory.
+A creditor who misses one loses access to frozen funds.
+A debtor who misses one may forfeit otherwise valid exemptions.

 Speak With a Florida Asset Protection Attorney